gitnjole/gitnjole.github.io/_projects/lara-jobs.md

   ) ENGINE = InnoDB AUTO_INCREMENT = 2 DEFAULT CHARSET = utf8mb4 COLLATE = utf8mb4_unicode_ci
 ```

-The listings table holds only listing relevant information.
-Posting a banner with your listing isn't a requirement and if you don't have one your company logo will be used instead.
-If you haven't uploaded a company logo then the default larajobs logo gets displayed so there is always some form of consistency between listings.
+Only listing-related data is stored in the listings table.
+It is not necessary to post a banner with your listing; in the event that you do not have one, your company logo will be shown.
+To ensure some consistency across postings, the default Larajobs logo is displayed if you haven't uploaded a custom logo.

 All data is being fetched with Laravel's built in method `with()` so the `index` method looks like this:
 ```php